Francisco653/Spreadsheet-App/FormulaTests/README.md

 # Comments to Evaluators:
 Thanks for all the help in Piaza!
 I edited some of my tests from assignment 1 now that we are Open Box testing.
-I had so many test cases in assignment 1 that not many were added into assignment 2.
+From assignment 1, I edited a few tests now that I know how tokens are parsed.
+I also added tests for toString.

 # Consulted Peers: